 London had changed a bit since my school days, but not so much as to lose that ambience of long endurance and that incredible air of fable.
 Time still seemed in long supply, and I believed I would return again.
 I did not factor in the world going quite so utterly mad.

 My dream revealed a withered and dying United Kingdom, a divided and broken land, its culture and people utterly vanquished.
 South Kensington, the place I had lived as a student, was lined with crucified bodies, heads on spikes.
 Masked men wearing black robes patrolled the streets, heavily armed.
 In my dream, they turned to carrion birds to feed on the ashes of the land they conquered.
 It was horrifying.
-Perhaps, a symptom of watching entirely too much Game of Thrones.
+Perhaps, a symptom of playing too many video games and reading too much dystopian fantasy.

 I woke up weeping for its demise more than I think I would for my own country.
 I rolled out of bed in the night’s darkest hours before dawn and immediately took to my computer to seek plane reservations that I might return there before my visions could come to fruition.